+31 (0)6 41218489

 © All photographs, films and other content on this website are the property of Maarten Tromp, unless notified differently.
 You are not allowed to use them without prior written permission of the owner.

-Maarten Tromp (Amsterdam, 1980) graduated at the Royal Academy of Fine Art in The Hague.
-In his photographic series and short films he involves the viewer in his encounters and interactions with others.
-Political and social issues constitute recurring themes in his work, while reflecting on his own position as a photographer and filmmaker and with a very personal approach.
-Currently he is working on his first feature-length film about surveillance.
+Maarten Tromp (Amsterdam, 1980) graduated at the Royal Academy of Art in The Hague.
+Dutch colonial history and surveillance are two recurring themes in his work, while reflecting on his own position as a photographer and filmmaker.

-Arcadis, The Amsterdam Municipality, law firm ngnb advocaten and others have commissioned Maarten Tromp.
+The Dutch National Portrait Gallery, the city of Amsterdam, law firm ngnb advocaten and others have commissioned Maarten Tromp.

-Maarten Tromp's photographs and films were exhibited at FOTODOK and Fotofestival Naarden, in the Cobra Museum of Modern Art, Filmhuis Den Haag and with We Like Art! in the ING House and Nieuw Dakota.
+His photographs and short films were exhibited at FOTODOK and Fotofestival Naarden, in the Cobra Museum of Modern Art, World Trade Center Amsterdam, Filmhuis Den Haag and Museum Hilversum.

 In 2012, Maarten Tromp received a grant from the Foundation Sem Presser Archive and the Van Bijlevelt Foundation.
-In 2016 he received a grant for research and the creation of new work from art fund AFK (Amsterdams Fonds voor de Kunst, Ontwikkelbudget).
+In 2016 he received a grant for research and development from art fund AFK (Amsterdams Fonds voor de Kunst, Ontwikkelbudget).

 Subscribe here and receive my newsletter with news about my work, exhibitions and more.